tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * **COPPA**: `No`

-Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances at your own criteria):
+Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances at your criteria):

 * `I want to save money for my retirement`